timwaters/mapwarper/README_API.md

 **Query**

-Enter text for the search query, based on field chosen.
+Enter text for the search query, based on the field chosen.
 The query text is case insensitive.

       This is a simple exact string text search, i.e. a search for "city New York" gives no results, but a search for "city of New York" gives 22.